scott-fromthefuture/warrr.web3.tool/readme.md

 ## Features

 The wARRR Web3 tool is open-source and entirely client-side, making it accessible for anyone to review the code.
 The application consists of a single, monolithic HTML/JavaScript file - `warrr_tool.html`.
-This file can be downloaded from this repository and run locally, or simply accessed online via a browser.
+This file can be downloaded from [this repoitory](https://scott-ftf.github.io/warrr.web3.tool/warrr_tool) and run locally, or simply accessed online via a browser.

 To maximize privacy, the app makes only one external request.
 There are no special fonts, jQuery, or external resources used.
 All images are inline SVGs.
-The singular external request is made to fetch `web3.js`, a TypeScript implementation of the Ethereum JSON RPC API and related tooling, maintained by ChainSafe Systems and hosted on jsDelivr - a free CDN for open source projects.
-Learn more [HERE](https://www.jsdelivr.com/package/gh/ethereum/web3.js "HERE").
+The singular external request is made to fetch `web3.js`, a TypeScript implementation of the Ethereum JSON RPC API and related tooling, maintained by ChainSafe Systems and hosted on [jsDeliver](https://www.jsdelivr.com/package/gh/ethereum/web3.js "jsDeliver") - a free CDN for open source projects.

 ## Accessing Online